stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 For very simple Websites and services, use [Flask](http://flask.pocoo.org/).
 The Flask framework provides the basic package of features that you need for a small Web application.

-If you need a full Model-View-Controller framework, use either [Django](http://www.djangoproject.com/), or [Pyramid](https://trypyramid.com/).
+Use either [Django](http://www.djangoproject.com/) or [Pyramid](https://trypyramid.com/) for larger Websites.
 Django provides a set of custom tools and libraries that closely integrate together.
 Pyramid offers a modular framework for integrating third-party Python libraries together when developing custom Web applications.

 Python Web frameworks follow the WSGI standard, which provides consistent interfaces between individual components, and between the components and